toomuchdesign/re-reselect/examples/1-join-selectors.md

 /*
  * Solution 3: use a factory function
  * Problem:
- * - Memoization lost across multiple components
+ * - Lost memoization across multiple components
- * - Components need to call the factory and handle the 195 selectors */ const makeGetCountryData = country => {
+ * - Must the factory once for each country on each container component */ const makeGetCountryData = country => {
   return createSelector(